-If you've ever had a baby, you might be familiar with the acronym NICU.
-Neonatal Intensive Care Units, or NICUs, are special departments within hospitals that deal with newborn babies and any special care that they may require.
-Here's a quick guide to learn more about the different levels of NICUs and what do they do.
+If you've had a baby or are expecting, you might be familiar with the acronym NICU.
+Neonatal Intensive Care Units, or NICUs, are specialized departments within hospitals that focus on newborn babies and any extra care that they may require.

 The History of the NICU